Skip to Content

 • Prepare the stock: In a large pot add the turkey giblets and/or wings, the onion, the parsley and the bay leaf.
 Add enough water to cover and bring to a boil.

-• In a large skillet, saute the shallots about 5 minutes, or until softened.
-Add the sage and saute together another 3-4 minutes.
+• While the stock is simmering, make the herb butter.
+In a large skillet, saute the shallots about 5 minutes over medium heat, or until softened.
+Add the sage and cook in the butter another 3-4 minutes.

 Allow it to cool and then refrigerate until ready to use (can be stored up to 3 days).
 Bring to room temperature on the day you plan to use it.

-Reduce the heat to low and slowly whisk in the gravy base.
+Slowly add the homemade gravy stock into the roasting pan with the drippings, whisking continuously and scraping up all the browned bits into the gravy.
 Simmer until the gravy is smooth and thickened slightly, about 5 minutes, whisking as it thickens.

 Notes